 5. Silicone Gel Pad

-There are certain other silicone-based products like silicone gel pad, which exerts enough pressure on the wounds and hastens their recovery.
-But it may take approximately 3 to 4 months to work and show the results.
+Certain other silicone-based products, like silicone gel pads, exert enough pressure on the wounds and hasten their recovery.
+However, it may take approximately 3 to 4 months to work and show the results.

 6. Supportive Bra

-You can also try out a good quality supportive bra in order to get rid of breast reduction scars.
-It helps to gently support healing tissues and helps them heal quickly.
+You can also try out a good quality supportive bra to get rid of breast-reduction scars.
+It helps to support healing tissues gently and helps them heal quickly.

 7. Steroid Injection